SmokinCaterpillar/blog/iotchain/iotchain.md

 ### The Wallet

 If somebody would be so kind to point out to me where exactly I can find the wallet?
-The websites' *Download Center* only lists the whitepaper.
+The website's *Download Center* only lists the whitepaper.

-Oh wait, the Roadmap says the wallet won't be available until the end of March.
+Oh wait, the Roadmap says the wallet won't be available until the end of May.
 But how come that their coin is
 [traded on exchanges like OKEx](https://coinmarketcap.com/currencies/iot-chain/#markets)?
 Please, do not tell me it is
 [this simple ERC20 Ethereum token](https://etherscan.io/token/tokenholderchart/0x5e6b6d9abad9093fdc861ea1600eba1b355cd940).